 Once you sign up for tutoring, you and your tutor will have an introductory phone call to coordinate the logistics (meeting times, locations, etc.).
 More information about logistics can be found on our Pricing & Availability page.
-You and your tutor will also discuss what materials should be used for the tutoring.
-Our tutoring packages include a credit for you to purchase the recommended study materials.
+You and your tutor will also discuss what study materials should be used for the tutoring.
 If you have a specific preference for alternate materials, you can discuss this with your tutor.
 You will need to get the agreed-upon materials before your first session, if you don’t already have them.

 Your Study Plan